dodona-edu/dodona-edu.github.io/en/guides/teachers/ufora/README.md

 ![add content](./add-content.png)

-The first time you use Dodona from Ufora, we need to link you Ufora profile with your UGent account.
+The first time you use Dodona from Ufora, we need to link your Ufora profile with your UGent account.
 Therefore, we'll ask you to sign in with your UGent account.
 To do so, click on the big orange button to open a new window and go through the sign in procedure.
 Next, close the dialog on Ufora and start again from the beginning of step 2.

 ## 3. Select exercises